2015 European Microfinance Award Recognises Excellence in Providing Financial Services in Post-disaster, Post-conflict Areas & Fragile States

 In the ten years since it was first held, the European Microfinance Award has become one of the most prestigious accolades for MFIs, each year inviting applications from institutions innovating in a particular and challenging aspect of microfinance that deserves greater exposure.
-This year, the focus is on Microfinance in Post-disaster, Post-conflict Areas and Fragile States - to highlight MFIs that operate in these difficult environments providing financial and non-financial services aimed to increase the resilience of the affected, vulnerable population.
+In 2015, the focus was on Microfinance in Post-disaster, Post-conflict Areas and Fragile States - to highlight MFIs that operate in these difficult environments providing financial and non-financial services aimed to increase the resilience of the affected, vulnerable population.

 Three oustanding insitutions: Crédit Rural de Guinée from Guinea, The First Microfinance Institution - Syria and Taytay Sa Kauswagan, Inc. from the Philippines, were selected after a months-long process from an impressive list of ten semi-finalists, which in turn were selected from the original 47 candidates from 28 countries – a record for the European Microfinance Award.